-Our participation strategy was refreshed in 2018 and to ensure we gained maximum feedback on the process we contaced a wide mix of people and stakeholders.
+The strategy was refreshed in 2018 and updated in January 2020.
+To ensure we gained maximum feedback on the process we contaced a wide mix of people and stakeholders.
 Our two patient representatives to the board were key contributors, as were our lay board members as they have responsibility for patient and public involvement which was a vital part of this process.
 In combination with these key people we also sought feedback widely from stakeholders and partners including:

 - Local patient engagement network